-We are proud to showcase individual success stories from Val de Vie and Pearl Valley, drawing from the Foundation inspiration for a Better Life for All.
+We are proud to showcase individual success stories from the Valley of Life, drawing inspiration from the Foundation for a better life for all.

 Camelita has always been a goal driven woman.
 After spending 9 years as a supervisor at a herb farm, she took an entry level position at Val de Vie in the full knowledge she was destined for something great.

 She worked her way up from cleaner to Executive PA to Martin Venter, with all the responsibility and skillset that entails.
 She believes in the mantra that is you can dream it, with hard work you can do it.
 We at the Foundation see Camelita as a role model for the children of the valley.
 Never accept that you cannot rise out of challenging circumstances.
 She encourages every child to dream big, work hard and goals will be attained.

 We are so proud of ‘our’ Camelita.